Peacebuilding Through Higher Education in Emergencies

 Project Introduction

-The Kenyan project is led by Professor Barbara Moser-Mercer and sees a collaboration between The African Higher Education in Emergencies Network (AHEEN), Women Educational Researchers of Kenya (WERK) and Youth Education & Sports (YES).
+The Kenyan project was led by Professor Barbara Moser-Mercer and saw a collaboration between The African Higher Education in Emergencies Network (AHEEN), Women Educational Researchers of Kenya (WERK) and Youth Education & Sports (YES).

-In this project, we aim to empower youth in protracted and acute conflict settings to participate in bringing about constructive change at the local level using our pedagogical model of Integrative Social-Emotional Learning (Integrative SEL).
-This approach is supported by a human development-oriented framework for educating people about peace and social justice issues through social integration as a precursor to social cohesion.
+In this project, we aimed to empower youth in protracted and acute conflict settings to participate in bringing about constructive change at the local level using our pedagogical model of Integrative Social‑Emotional Learning (Integrative SEL).
+This approach was supported by a human‑development‑oriented framework for educating people about peace and social justice issues through social integration as a precursor to social cohesion.

-The Integrative SEL model is implemented both as a required module for students enrolled in a formal higher education initiative through the African Higher Education and Emergencies Network (AHEEN) in Kakuma/Kalobeyei refugee camp in Kenya, and as a humanitarian emergency response project through AHEEN’s non-formal higher education intervention as part of the Tigray emergency response in Tunaydbah and Um Rakuba refugee camps in Sudan.
+The Integrative SEL model was delivered in two contexts: firstly, as a required module for students participating in AHEEN’s formal higher education programme in the Kakuma/Kalobeyei refugee camp in Kenya; and secondly, as part of AHEEN’s non‑formal higher education intervention supporting the Tigray emergency response in the Tunaydbah and Um Rakuba refugee camps in Sudan.

 Project Methodology